 Jon: They are.
 But, and maybe this is a shift from what I mentioned above, I can empathize why a hiring manager may be reluctant to hire someone who calls themselves a theorist or overly references theory, because sometimes those people value argument (and often for its own sake, not for a larger purpose) over making.

-I’ll offer you a case in point; there’s a mailing list called the PHD-Design mailing list.
+the PHD-Design mailing list.
 I highly recommend it, because it has wonderful content — and also because at many times, it is outright hilarious.
 The content often becomes a caricature of academia.
 I’ll offer you this excerpt from a thread from October, entitled “Can we learn from books?”

 “We can learn something from books.
 The “we” is important to the question (omitted when one ask whether books contain a thing).
 What we learn has much to do with how open we are to allow the printed characters to resonate with what we already know and are willing to re-examine, expand or take in.”